 How Do Arthritis Symptoms Affect Your Health?

 There are several common arthritis symptoms associated with the condition, such as redness around the affected joints, decreased range of motion, and swelling in one or more joints.
 An arthritic joint can also become stiff, and it will hurt to move.
-Joint inflammation may develop gradually, and people with a family history of arthritis or a previous joint injury are at higher risk of developing arthritis.
+Joint inflammation may develop gradually, and a family history of arthritis or a previous joint injury creates a higher risk factor of developing arthritis.
 Certain conditions, like reactive arthritis or other forms of inflammatory arthritis, can progress into severe arthritis if left untreated.

 When you have chronic arthritis, you may begin to feel fatigued most of the time.
 By visiting an urgent care center such as WellCare, you can receive an examination to determine the type of arthritis you have and discuss arthritis treatments that can help relieve pain.
 Options for pain relief often include lifestyle adjustments, medication, or other supportive therapies focused on managing arthritis effectively.
 A physician can determine your diagnosis with a physical exam and blood tests, and in some cases, X-rays may be used to assess the extent of joint damage.
 This process ensures that you receive the best care to prevent arthritis flares and maintain your overall health.